keiserlab/keras-neural-graph-fingerprint/README.md

 the fingerprints of all layers need to be summed.
 But these are neural nets, so feel free to play around with the architectures!

+## NeuralGraph models
+For convienience, two builder functions are included that can build a variety of Neural Graph models by specifiying it's parameters.
+See [NGF_models.py](NGF_models.py)

 The example in [example.py](example.py) should help you along the way.

 ## Dependencies